dev-diaries/web/_social-posts/git-linux-dash-shortcuts.md

 Using the - in linux and git can speed up your workflow and allow you to type less.
 In later versions of git, using the - character resolves to the last branch.
-So if you were just on a feature branch, then switch to master, you can merge in that feature branch by typing “git merge -”.
-In #linux the - resolves to
+So if you were just on a feature branch, then switch to master, you can merge in that feature branch by typing "git merge -".
+In linux the - resolves to
-$OLDPWD so if you’re navigating and want to go back to the last directory, you can just type “cd -”.
+$OLDPWD so if you’re navigating and want to go back to the last directory, you can just type "cd -".

 {% highlight bash %}
 (feature-123) $ git checkout master